 HIV and men

-- Men with HIV in sub-Saharan Africa are less likely than women to be diagnosed with HIV or be on treatment.
+- Men with HIV are less likely than women to know their status or be on treatment.

 Around the world there are fewer men with HIV than women.
 But men who have HIV are less likely to know they have it or be on treatment.